Rainbow-suns/Data_mining_group/README.md

 After training, a line graph of loss function and accuracy will be automatically generated, and the running time of the program will be displayed at the same time.

+* Due to the size limitation of github warehouse, we saved a set of trained models in [Google drive](https://drive.google.com/drive/folders/18wqeMtLIJrMXNqCImAOTXEQkuBazCj3O?usp=share_link)
+  , which can be downloaded to **/TrainedModel/** through the link.

 Test model: **/TrainedModel/VGGnet.pth**
 ```bash
 Python VGGTest.py